sammyd/iOS8-day-by-day-book/manuscript/12-healthkit.md

 above.
 Since it is a long-running query it must be canceled by calling the `stopQuery(_:)` method on `HKHealthStore`.

-Another query type worth mentioning is the anchored query, represented by the `HKAnchoredObjectQuery`, which will provide you a pointer to the most recent result returned.
+Another query type worth mentioning is the anchored query, represented by `HKAnchoredObjectQuery`, which will provide you a pointer to the most recent result returned.
 You can then re-run the query at a later stage and only get newer results returned.
 This means that you don't have to repeatedly process the